 How often do you look at your to-do list and feel like there’s simply not enough time for everything?
 If you’re anything like me — and most other people — it probably happens pretty often.
-And one of the biggest reasons this happens is when you don’t have clear priorities in life.
+And one of the biggest reasons this happens is not having clear priorities in life.

-Priorities help you decide what’s really important in life, making it easier to manage your time and get rid of unnecessary stress and overwhelm.
-In this article, you’ll learn the importance of priorities in life, the difference between goals and priorities, and how to set your priorities in life.
+Priorities help you decide what’s really important, making it easier to manage your time and get rid of unnecessary stress and overwhelm.
+In this article, you’ll learn why priorities matter, the difference between goals and priorities, and how to set your priorities in life.

 The importance of priorities in life